dspace-group/ConfigurationDeskBusManagerMCP/docs/tools/app-management-mcp-tools.md

 | `list_applications` | List applications and their active status. | Read-only. |
 | `add_processing_unit_application` | Add a processing unit application (a component of the executable application that hosts application processes). | Requires an active application. |

+An executable application has one or more processing unit applications (PUA).
+Each processing unit application is executed on one processing unit (PU) and hosts one or more application processes (AP).

 ## Typical Workflow

 1. Create or open a project.